 2. If the vessel foundered, the coin would be used by the crew to pay Charon, the ferryman of Hades, who transported the newly deceased from the world of the living to the world of the dead.

-We don’t know if USS Constitution originally had a coin or coins under one or all three of her lower masts.
-However, by the 20th century, each of her three masts had acquired numerous coins which are carefully removed when the masts are un-stepped.
+We don’t know if USS Constitution originally had a coin or coins under one or all three of the lower masts.
+However, by the 20th century, each of the three masts had acquired numerous coins which are carefully removed when the masts are un-stepped.
 The coins are then carefully replaced in each mast step when the new mast is put into the ship.
-In recognition of the year of Constitution‘s launch, both fore and main masts each have a 1797 large one-cent coin in amongst the other coins, and the mizzen mast has a 1798 one-cent coin in its step.
-It is likely that these late 18th century coins were added in the 20th century to mark “Old Ironsides'” year of launch (1797) and the year she first sailed (1798).
+In recognition of the year of Constitution‘s launch, both fore and main masts each have a 1797 large one-cent coin in among the other coins, and the mizzen mast has a 1798 one-cent coin in its step.
+It is likely that these late 18th century coins were added in the 20th century to mark “Old Ironsides'” year of launch (1797) and the year Constitution first sailed (1798).

-Lieutenant John A. Lord noted the new coins that were placed under each mast on July 8, 1930, as the 1927 restoration was coming to its conclusion:
+Lieutenant John A. Lord, the naval constructor who oversaw the ship’s 1927-1931 restoration, noted the new coins that were placed under each mast on July 8, 1930, as the restoration was coming to its conclusion:

 “A five dollar gold piece was placed under the foremast; a silver dollar was placed under the main mast by the Governor of Massachusetts; and an old time copper penny and other coins were placed under the mizzen mast.
 This custom of placing ‘good luck pieces’ under the masts is almost as old as the art of shipbuilding itself.”

 Leon Kaufman, a founding trustee of the USS Constitution Museum, purchased two miniature 14-karat gold John F. Kennedy half-dollar commemorative coins in 1993, the 30th anniversary of President Kennedy’s assassination.
-Mr. Kaufman placed one of the two miniature coins under one of Constitution‘s new masts in 1995.
-He donated the second coin (still in its display card, see photograph below) to the USS Constitution Museum because he thought that the weight of the mast would likely destroy the small coin.
+Kaufman placed one of the two miniature coins under one of Constitution‘s new masts in 1995.
+He donated the second coin, still in its display card, to the USS Constitution Museum because he thought that the weight of the mast would likely destroy the small coin.
 He wanted to make certain a representative example of the coin was available to future researchers.

 An unexpected surprise awaited John Hinckley, Naval History & Heritage Command Detachment Boston ship restorer, when he removed layers of paint from USS Constitution‘s stern eagle.
 Revealed was the following inscription carved on the back of the eagle: